Software development: how to create a winning MVP design

 Best practices to apply to MVP design

-When building an MVP, there are helpful tips to keep in mind that may boost development of the product.
+When building a minimum viable product, there are helpful tips to keep in mind that may boost the development of the product.
 The following are some of them to consider.

 Keep it simple.
 Integrating unique features is great, but the navigation should be intuitive and familiar.
 In this way, utilizing existing design patterns won’t do any harm.
-It is also important to keep in mind that the MVP should be fully-functional yet still easy to use.
+It is also important to keep in mind that the minimum viable product should be fully functional yet still easy to use.
 A great combination of simplicity and functionality will help your product stand out from the crowd.

 Analyze sources of users.
 Good MVPs are user-centric.
-Before starting any development, it is crucial to understand who the target users are and how to get more of them.
+Before delving into the development process, it is crucial to understand who the target users are and how to get more of them.
 For example, conducting user personas, focus group interviews, surveys, and analytics data — all help indicate who the product should be designed for.

 UI design is important.
 There is no minimum viable product without a minimum viable design.
-Testing without, or with poor design, may reduce the likelihood of positive reaction from investors.
-A successful MVP product should first and foremost look complete and polished, as this makes people and investors interested.
-Taking care of details like font, contrast and color palette is important to create a unique and affecting design.
+Testing without, or with poor design, may reduce the likelihood of a positive reaction from investors.
+Successful MVP software should first and foremost look complete and polished, as this makes people and investors interested.
+Taking care of details like font, contrast, and color palette is important to create a unique and affecting design.

 Don’t skip phases.
-Developing an MVP is not the very first stage in creating a product.
+Developing a minimum viable product is not the very first stage in creating a product.
 In the context of the full product cycle, MVP is the third step.
 It is preceded by the proof-of-concept and prototype stages.
-The first one shows arguments proving the feasibility of the idea, the second tests the potential user flow.
+The first one shows arguments proving the feasibility of the idea, and the second tests the potential user flow.
 Developing an MVP gradually helps to save money in case the project turns out to be nonviable.

-Read more about proof of concept, prototype, and MVP in the related article.
+Read more about or proof of concept, prototype, and MVP in the related article.

 How much does it cost?

-MVP website development will cost many times less than development of a full-fledged product.
-Of course, it’s not easy to give a universal estimate for MVP development.
+MVP development will cost many times less than the development of a full-fledged product.
+Of course, it’s not easy to give a universal estimate for software development of any kind.

 To sum up

-If you design an MVP thoughtfully, your product will easily win the hearts of users.
+If you design a minimum viable product thoughtfully, your product will easily win the hearts of users.
 To develop and market your product FAST, in most cases, it’s easier to hire an outsourced team.
 What are the advantages of hiring an outsourced team?

 - The work in the outsourced team is more coordinated than if you hire freelancers from different parts of the world.

-At Ronas IT, we can make UI/UX design, branding, graphic and logo design, or develop a web or a mobile product.
-We will help you to launch the working version of the product in 3 months in order to increase profits or reduce operating costs.
-If you want to ask for the best application design and development, you can leave a request here.
+Ronas IT is a full-cycle software development company, we can make UI/UX design, branding, graphic and logo design, or develop a web or mobile product.
+Our team will help you to launch the working version of the product in 3 months to increase profits or reduce operating costs.
+If you are planning to build your own MVP software, delegate this task to us.